yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 ## Anyons as Quasi-particles

-{% comment %}

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/assets/FluxTubes.png" alt="Loop shrink on 3d and 2d-Lattice" width="50%">

 A feasible realization of such anyons is to use quasi-particles on $2$D lattice, by either introducing defects or use flux tubes.
 The braiding is therefore realized by the motion of the various order parameter defects (vortices, domain walls, etc.) or the flux tubes.
-The following gif (first and last frame last for $1.5$ second) shows that two lower zero modes are braided due to flux tubes' movement.
+The following gif (first and last frame last for $1.5$ second) shows that two lower zero modes are braided due to flux tubes' movement. [^5]

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/assets/ZeroModes.gif" alt="Zero modes moving on a 2d lattice" width="30%">

-{% endcomment %}

 Such braiding can also be realized on a $1$D nanowire as long as there is a T-junction as in[^1][^2].
 The process is like trying make a [three-point turn](https://en.wikipedia.org/wiki/Three-point_turn)